Vietnam - a rock arch over a peaceful river nestled among mountains

 Da Nang – Sunworld Ba Na Hills

-Today is going to be an exciting day once again.
-We'll embark on an adventure crafted by human hands, sprinkled with a touch of romance and magic at Sun World Ba Na Hills, an enchanting outdoor entertainment world on its own.
-The cable car, one of the world's 10 most impressive cable car systems, will take us up to 1487 meters above sea level, to the highest point of Ba Na Mountain, where we’ll be welcomed by its breathtaking views.
-Some have seen photos of a bridge high in the sky, held by two outstretched hands – the Golden Bridge (Cau Vang).
-That’s the place, and we'll be right there.
-After walking across this legendary bridge and soaking in the stunning views from above, we'll dive into the park's atmosphere, either together or individually.
-A main highlight is the Bana-Linh Ung Pagoda, whose name means “miraculously fulfilled wishes” in Sino-Vietnamese, standing out with its exquisite architectural design.
-The pagoda is symbolized by a 30-meter tall Buddha statue exposed to the elements.
+Today, the day will once again be thrilling.
+We will embark on an adventure crafted by human hands, sprinkled with a touch of romance and magic amidst Sun World Ba Na Hills, a captivating entertainment world out in the open.
+The cable car, one of the top 10 most impressive cable car infrastructures in the world, will take us 1487 metres above sea level to the highest point of the Ba Na mountain, greeting us with its stunning views.
+Some have seen photographs of a bridge high in the sky, held by two outstretched hands – the Golden Bridge (Cau Vang).
+This is the place, and we will be right there.
+After a stroll along the legendary bridge and breathtaking views from above, we will immerse ourselves in the park's atmosphere, either together or individually.
+A main highlight is the Bana-Linh Ung Pagoda, whose name means "wishes fulfilled miraculously" in Chinese-Vietnamese, featuring a sophisticated architectural design.
+The pagoda is symbolised by a 30-metre tall Buddha statue, exposed to the elements.
 The magnificent Jardin D’Amour Gardens will leave us breathless.
-After a short break for lunch in the French Village, the architecture will take us back to Europe, transporting us to a cobblestone square with a fountain in Provence or amidst the classic streets with typical buildings of a French town.
-Anyone wanting to leave stress behind can join in the myriad games in Fantasy Park.
-In your free time, you’ll be drawn to various other attractions – the Wax Museum, funicular, Alpine coaster park, Da Cham souvenir shops, Crystal World, Stele Hall, Holy Mother Shrine, Rain Sheltering Teahouse, Linh Phong Zen Monastery, Linh Phong Stupa, Linh Tu Pagoda of the Holy Mother Mountain, the bell tower, Debay Bar – wine cellar, Beer Plaza, Debay Wine Cellar, Doumer Restaurant.
+After a short lunch break in the French Village, the architecture will whisk us back to Europe, transporting us to Provence with its cobbled squares and fountains or along the classic streets of a typical French town.
+Anyone looking to leave stress behind can join in the many games at Fantasy Park.
+In your free time, you'll be drawn to various other attractions – the Wax Museum, funicular, alpine amusement park, Da Cham souvenir shops, Crystal World, Stele Hall, Holy Mother Shrine, Rain Sheltering Teahouse, Linh Phong Zen Monastery, Linh Phong Stupa, Linh Tu Pagoda of the Sacred Mountain’s mother, the bell tower, Bar Debay – wine cellar, Beer Plaza, Debay Wine Cellar, and Doumer restaurant.
 In the late afternoon, we gather and head back to the city.

 Food: breakfast, lunch